 Even a little wave can knock a small child over.

-Alright, everyone, that is your quick refresher on water safety tips to help everyone have a safe, happy, and fun rest of your summer.
+That is your quick refresher on water safety tips to help everyone have a safe, happy, and fun rest of the summer.